thaboxan/grafana_script/README.md

 ## License

-This Terraform configuration is provided as-is for educational and development purposes.
+This Terraform configuration is provided as-is for educational purposes.